 Tel: +(506) 268 12 300

 The Riu Palace Guanacaste’s 24-hour all-inclusive rates for the high season (December – April) start at around $140 USD per person/night, depending on the size of the room.
 To book a trip to the Guanacaste coast in northwest Costa Rica, you can contact the amazing folks at TAM Travel Corporation to arrange everything for you (toll-free number from the U.S. is 1-877-826-8785) or you can book directly from the Riu’s website.
-You can also book through agoda.com.
+You can also book through Expedia or other hotel booking sites.

 Article and photographs by Kristin Winet.